developer-zebra/developer-zebra-site/src/licensing/about/index.md

 -----

 ## MDNA Components and Features
-The following table indicates which features are included with Zebra Professional and Enterprise devices and lists the action(s) required to enhance a Professional device with Enterprise Features or Products.
+The following table indicates which features are included with Zebra Professional and Enterprise devices and lists the action(s) required to enhance a Professional device with Enterprise features, products or tools.

 **NOTE: Each <u>MDNA license covers all MDNA features</u> for one device**.